Magnetic Polarisability of Octet Baryons via Lattice QCD: Simulation Details

 \subsection{Quark operators}

-Asymmetric source and sink operators have been shown to improve the overlap of the lowest energy eigenstates of baryons in a magnetic field \cite{bignell2020nucleon}.
-Following this work we utilise standard Gaussian smearing at the source and a low-lying eigenmode projection at the sink.
+Asymmetric source and sink operators have been shown to improve the overlap of the lowest-energy eigenstates of baryons in a magnetic field \cite{bignell2020nucleon}.
+Following this work we utilize standard Gaussian smearing at the source and a low-lying eigenmode projection at the sink.
 The low-mode sink projection employs QED+QCD eigenmodes such that the quark propagators are sensitive to the dynamics of nontrivial electric charges in the magnetic field.
 As the QCD+QED eigenmodes contain the effects of the breaking of spatial symmetry by the uniform field in the $z$-direction, these modes further aid in the isolation of the lowest-energy baryon in the correlation functions.
-Finally, we include a U(1) projection of the colour-singlet baryon state for charged baryons rather than a traditional Fourier projection.
-This ensures the isolation of the lowest-Landau-level.
+Finally, we include a U(1) projection of the color-singlet baryon state for charged baryons rather than a traditional Fourier projection.
+This ensures the isolation of the lowest Landau-level.
 Each of these steps is described in detail below.